Learn English while learning about daily life in Australia, with Rob McCormack

 These cars became the classic Australian high performance cars which today bring such high prices from collectors.
 Car enthusiasts in Australia love these cars.
 That’s why, even in 2014, you could still buy new Australian built high performance cars – such as the Ford Performance Vehicles GT F with a 351 kilowatts V8 engine and the Holden Special Vehicles GTS with a 430 kilowatts V8 engine.
 Unhappily, they too will soon be phased out.

 Since the 1970s, car manufacturing in Australia has undergone major change.
 Of the 6 companies making cars back then, only 3 remain making cars in Australia today – Ford, General Motors Holden and Toyota.
 In 1970, there were 450,000 vehicles made in Australia.
 Production remained reasonably steady at around 300,000 cars per year up until 2008.
 But sales had already started to drop.
 Australians were wanting more fuel efficient cars, and also smaller cars.
 The Holden Commodore and the Ford Falcon, once the most popular car models in Australia, were not selling well enough.
 The car makers were finding it increasingly difficult to make a profit.
 Since around 2003, the Australian government has provided around $4.2 billion in grants direct to the car makers in Australia, or about $420 million per year.
-But even with this money, it seems that the car makers are no longer make a profit making cars in Australia.
+But even with this money, it seems that the car makers are no longer making a profit making cars in Australia.
 The fact is, Australians are now wanting different cars to those being built in Australia.
 The cost of labour is high in Australia and our market is too small.
 Unless the Australian car makers can also export their cars, they are not be able to make a profit.
 The high Australian dollar has not helped, making our cars too expensive in other countries.
 So that is how it has happened.

 I bought a new Ford Falcon in 2002 and I still have it.
 It has a V8 engine with a 5 speed manual gearbox.
 It’s quite old now but I have kept it in excellent condition and I love it.